 MB: Sort of how Lily Allen takes satire as far as she can take it.

 BM: Absolutely.
 I love that so much.
-I think it’s done really wonderfully.
+It is done wonderfully.
 I’ve been a fan of Weezer since I was young.
 They were the first band that gave me my first look at irony and I have a weird relationship with it now…I try not to lean into it too hard.

 MB: Are there artists around that era, maybe like Blind Melon or any of those musicians that sort of stuck with you?